 Summer (above 25Β°C): Move sessions to early morning (6β8am) or evening (after 7pm).
 Avoid the 11amβ3pm window when solar radiation and ambient temperature peak.
 Hydration before and during the session is non-negotiable.
 Reduce session intensity by approximately 10β15% in the first 2 weeks of a heat wave β the bodyβs thermoregulatory adaptation to heat (heat acclimatization) takes 7β14 days.
 After acclimatization, full intensity returns safely.

 Winter (below 10Β°C): Extend the warm-up phase to 8β10 minutes.
 Cold muscle tissue has reduced elasticity and higher injury risk β the warm-up is not optional.
 Wear a lightweight base layer that can be removed mid-session as the body temperature rises.
 In temperatures below 5Β°C, joint mobility exercises before dynamic movements become genuinely important.
-The good news about cold-weather balcony training: the thermal challenge adds a modest cardiovascular demand, and many people find cold air particularly refreshing for high-intensity work.
+One practical upside of cold-weather balcony training: the thermal challenge adds a modest cardiovascular demand, and many people find cold air particularly refreshing for high-intensity work.

 Rain and wet conditions: A wet balcony floor reduces traction significantly.
 Reduce dynamic lateral movement, avoid stepping onto wet sections, and defer the session to a dry day or move indoors if safety is uncertain.
 Wet railings reduce the grip reliability of any railing-touch exercises β use wall contact instead.